microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/accessreviewinstancedecisionitem-get.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-retrieve-a-decision-on-an-accessreviewinstance"></a>Exemplo 1: recuperar uma decisão sobre um accessReviewInstance
+### <a name="example-1-retrieve-a-decision-on-an-accessreviewinstance"></a>Exemplo 1: Recuperar uma decisão sobre um accessReviewInstance

 #### <a name="request"></a>Solicitação